 7.3.
-Recommendation: Suggest striking “including” in the above text.
+Recommendation: Suggest striking “including” from the above text.

-Draft Bylaws Section 27.3
+Draft Bylaws Section 27.3(a)

 8.1.
 Text from the Bylaws: “(a) The Core Value set forth in Section 1.2(b)(viii) shall have no force or effect unless and until a framework of interpretation for human rights (“FOI-HR”) is approved by (i) the CCWG-Accountability as a consensus recommendation in Work Stream 2, (ii) each of the CCWG-Accountability’s chartering organizations and (iii) the Board (in the case of the Board, using the same process and criteria used by the Board to consider the Work Stream 1 Recommendations).”